 Place Apple, ginger, garlic into a blender

-Add kelp water, rice goop, gochukadu and fish sauce into blender.
+Add 1/2 cup kelp water, rice goop, gochukadu and fish sauce into blender.
 Blend until smooth.
 Add to the cabbage and veggies, mix until we’ll incorporated.

 Grab mixture and place in jars.
-Be sure to squeeze veggies down below the liquid.
+Be sure to press veggies down below the liquid.